81 UK Small Business Statistics (Updated 2024)

 When looking at how many companies are formed, and how many are dissolved each year there are some very surprising facts.

-In fact, the business annual business birth rate is around 13% and the death rate is around 11%.
+In fact, the annual business birth rate is around 13% and the death rate is around 11%.

-A record 900,000 companies started in 2023, up 12% on 2022.
+A record 900,000 firms started in 2023, up 12% on 2022.
 The fastest growing region Northern Ireland (+59%), followed by London (+20%) and Scotland (+11%).

 Year by year new company incorporations: